moshe742/pycon-app/README.md

     cordova create project_name com.example.il.pycon pycon_il

-When project name should be the name of your choosing and it will be the name of the root directory of the project.
+When project name should be the name of your choosing and it will be the name of the root directory of the project you created.

+3. Create an android app to work with.

+    cordova platform add android

+If you want you can add any platform you want by running the same command with the name of the platform you want instead of android.

-3. Delete the default xml file in the root directory created after the last point and the www directory.
+4. Delete the default xml file in the root directory created after the last point and the www directory.

     cd ./project_name/
     rm -R ./www ./config.xml

-4. Clone the repo to your computer
+5. Clone the repo to your computer

     git clone https://github.com/moshe742/pycon-app.git